SHOWING 1 - 1 OF 1 RESULTS

 Enrollment in EFMP is mandatory and assures the soldier that the Army military personnel office will do its best to match the soldier's grade and specialty with a location where the exceptional family member's needs can be met.
 EFMP enrollment is not a guarantee that a soldier will not deploy or serve an unaccompanied tour.
 Enrollment by itself is not grounds for deletions, deferments, or compassionate reassignments, but may be used to help substantiate a soldier's request.

-For questions or concerns regarding enrollment, disenrollment, and/or updates, contact one of the following staff at Madigan Army Medical Center EFMP:
+For questions or concerns regarding enrollment, disenrollment, and/or updates, contact the Madigan Army Medical Center EFMP at one of the numbers below: